-We don’t grow grapes here in southern Florida, so we work with what we have for our winemaking.
-One of our favorites is our mango wine from fruit that grows in our neighborhood.
+We don’t grow grapes here in southern Florida, so we make wine with what we have.
+One of our favorites is our homemade mango wine from fruit that grows in our neighborhood.
 Our neighbors have huge trees that produce abundant crops most years, and they are always happy to share with us.

 In 2012 we made five gallons of mango wine that we’re now enjoying.
 We also made our first bottles of sparkling wine out of that batch.
 We just finished off the last bottle of sparkling mango wine, and were very sad to see it go.
 Continue reading →

 Wine may be a complex topic, but home winemakers are pretty knowledgeable when it comes to fermented grapes.
 And we always love to learn more.
-That’s why we wanted to share these six surprising facts about wine with you.
+That’s why we wanted to share these 6 surprising wine facts with you.
 Enjoy!

 1. Most wines are not made for aging.
 The majority of wine is put on the shelves to be bought and enjoyed within a short period of time…probably best within 2 years of purchase.
 It’s estimated that only about 10% of red wines and 5% of white wines have the potential to improve when aged more than 5 years.
 Due to complex chemical reactions that occur over time, few wines will improve with age… and only when properly stored.
 Continue reading →

-We had so many photos to share from our trip to Virginia and the 2014 WineMaker Magazine Conference, we decided to give them their own post.
+We had so many photos to share from our trip to Virginia and the 2014 Home Winemaking Conference, we decided to give them their own post.
 Click on each image to see it full-size.
 Enjoy!
 For more photos from the … Continue reading →

-We had a great time at the 2014 WineMaker Magazine Conference in Virginia!
+We had a great time at the WineMaker Magazine’s 2014 Home Winemaking Conference in Virginia!
 This year we went early and spent a few days touring wine country before the conference began.
 There are some amazing wines coming out of Virginia.
 Definitely an area worth checking out!

 It was great to meet so many of our customers, and to see your labels on bottles.
 Thanks to everyone who came up to introduce yourself and show off your wine!
 We loved getting to know all of you.
 Continue reading →

-The Winemaker Magazine Home Winemaking Conference is next week, and I’m pretty excited about it!
+The Winemaker Magazine’s 2014 Home Winemaking Conference is next week, and I’m pretty excited about it!
 Mrs. Noontime and I will be in Virginia this year to attend.
 It’s the third year Noontime Labels has sponsored, and we are proud to be a part of it.

 We’re looking forward to connecting with our customers, other winemakers, and show off some of our custom wine labels.
 We also can’t wait to meet new friends and reconnect with old ones, as well as learn some techniques to make better wine at home.
 And of course, it’s always a lot of fun to sample everyone’s wines!
 Continue reading →